-Diemen, 8 September 2018: Hegeman+ Bouw & Infra has won a contract to upgrade 16 metro stations in Amsterdam.
+Hegeman+ Bouw & Infra has won a contract to upgrade 16 metro stations in Amsterdam.
 RECO is supporting Hegeman+ in maintaining 100% barrier-free access to the platforms for passengers.
-Following the completion of work on the metro stations Van der Madeweg (2016), Spaklerweg (2017) and Venserpolder (2018), RECO has now deployed its equipment at Verrijn Stuartweg station.
+Following the completion of work on the metro stations Van der Madeweg (2016), Spaklerweg (2017) en Venserpolder (2018), RECO has now deployed its equipment at Verrijn Stuartweg station.

 As was the case with the previous stations, the ticket hall of the Verrijn Stuartweg station is undergoing a complete renovation.
 In order to prevent any disruption from passenger flows, Hegeman+ has opted for temporary access solutions at the station.
-To this end, RECO put in place an entirely step-free access footbridge at an alternative part of the station.
+To this end, RECO deployed an entirely barrier-free accessible railway footbridge at the station.
 Given that the metro track runs on a raised embankment, this involved a significant height gap being bridged from ground level.

 Layher Allround scaffolding solution